bestwebsoft/contact-form-wordpress-plugin/readme.txt

 6. Plugin extra settings in WordPress admin panel with additional fields.

 == Changelog ==

+= V3.74 - 24.03.2014 =
+* NEW : Compatibility with plugin Contact Form Multi.
+* NEW : 'xlsx' mime-type is added.
+* NEW : Added transition to the contact form after submitting.

 = V3.73 - 06.03.2014 =
 * Budfix : Plugin optimization is done.